glycerine/rr_binary_for_issue74019/README.md

 if there are tricks, let me know. update: Ah, I see.
 I had Gemini Apps Activity/Sessions off due to privacy concerns when it was discussed last year.
-Apparently that setting must be on in order to share a chat).
+Apparently that setting must be on in order to share a chat.
+I tried turning the setting on in order to share session, but
+Gemini helpfully just deleted it fully instead).

 Now back to the story...